 Goodwill is being amortized on a straight-line basis over five years.
 We assess the need to record impairment losses on long-lived assets used in operations when indicators of impairment are present.
 On an on-going basis, we review the value and period of amortization or depreciation of long-lived assets, including costs in excess of net assets of businesses acquired.
 During this review, the significant assumptions used in determining the original cost of long-lived assets are reevaluated.
 Although the assumptions may vary from transaction to transaction, they generally include revenue growth, operating results, cash flows and other indicators of value.
 We then determine whether there has been a permanent impairment of the value of long-lived assets by comparing future estimated undiscounted cash flows to the asset's carrying value.
-If the estimated future undiscounted cash flows exceed the carrying value of the asset, a loss is recorded as the excess of the asset's carrying value over fair value.
+If the estimated future undiscounted cash flows exceed the carrying value over fair value.
 To date, we have not needed to record any impairment losses on long-lived assets.